 Ford Discontinues the F-150 Lightning, 700-Mile EREV Replacement Coming

-CEO Jim Farley delivered the verdict bluntly: “These really expensive $70,000 electric trucks, as much as I love the product, they didn’t make sense.”
+Production ended December 2025 after Ford’s Model e division accumulated $3.6 billion in losses through September.
+CEO Jim Farley addressed the reality directly: “These really expensive $70,000 electric trucks, as much as I love the product, they didn’t make sense.”

 Ford claims sub-five-second acceleration and towing capability it describes as “tows like a locomotive.”
-Doug Field, Ford’s chief EV, digital, and design officer, stated the EREV operates in all-electric mode 90 percent of the time while eliminating range anxiety during long-distance towing, the Lightning EV’s most criticized limitation.
+Doug Field, Ford’s chief EV, digital, and design officer, stated the EREV operates in all-electric mode 90 percent of the time while eliminating range anxiety during long-distance towing.

-The EREV will be manufactured at Ford’s Ohio Assembly Plant.
+Manufacturing shifts to Ford’s Ohio Assembly Plant.
 Ford hasn’t specified launch timing or pricing.
+Those details matter significantly given what happened with the original Lightning’s pricing trajectory.

 Ford lost money on every Lightning sold.
-The 2025 model started around $55,000, a $15,000 increase from the $40,000 originally promised when reservations opened in 2021.
-Even at that higher price, profitability remained out of reach.
+The 2025 model started around $55,000, jumping $15,000 from the $40,000 originally promised when reservations opened in 2021.
+Even at the higher price, profitability remained out of reach.

 Sales never matched early enthusiasm.
-Ford received over 200,000 reservations by the end of 2021.
+Over 200,000 reservations by the end of 2021 suggested massive demand.
 Production reality delivered different numbers:

 • 2022: 15,617 units sold (partial year, production started April)